workjs/workjs/doc/map.md

 Only the last segment can be defined as wildcard segment with an "*" character.
 If a matching url is processed the contents of the part of the url starting at the wildcard segment is put into "this.context._location".

+**An absolute urlpath** starts with "=/" and denotes an absolute url.
+No "mountpoints" are prependet to an absolute urlpath (see "Target" below).

+**A null urlpath** is defined with a single "@" charakter.
+It specifies the empty string and can be used to mount modules into the root of the current module.

 ## HTTP Method